UBCSailbot/sailbot_workspace/scripts/deployment/README.md

 ### `start_containers.sh`

 Runs our Docker Compose files.
+You may have to install commands like `wget`.
+Would recommend running this script in its own clone of sailbot_workspace (not the one you open in VS Code).

 Usage: